awslabs/containers-cost-allocation-dashboard/README.md

 1. An [IAM OIDC Provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).<br />
 The IAM OIDC Provider must be created in the EKS cluster's account and region.
-2. Kubecost (free tier is enough) deployed in the EKS cluster.<br />
+2. Kubecost deployed in the EKS cluster.<br />
+Currently, only the free tier and the EKS-optimized bundle of Kubecost are supported.<br />
-The get the most accurate data from Kubecost, it's recommended to [integrate it with CUR](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations).<br />
+The get the most accurate cost data from Kubecost (such as RIs, SPs and Spot), it's recommended to [integrate it with CUR](https://docs.kubecost.com/install-and-configure/install/cloud-integration/aws-cloud-integrations).<br />
-To get network costs, you should follow the [Kubecost network cost allocation guide](https://docs.kubecost.com/using-kubecost/getting-started/cost-allocation/network-allocation) and deploy [the network costs Daemonset](https://docs.kubecost.com/install-and-configure/advanced-configuration/network-costs-configuration).
+To get network costs, please follow the [Kubecost network cost allocation guide](https://docs.kubecost.com/using-kubecost/getting-started/cost-allocation/network-allocation) and deploy [the network costs Daemonset](https://docs.kubecost.com/install-and-configure/advanced-configuration/network-costs-configuration).

 Please continue reading the specific sections “S3 Bucket Specific Notes”, “Configure Athena Query Results Location” and “Configure QuickSight Permissions”.